Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/memory-cards.md

 ### Step 3: Prepare the memory card (only SD cards)

-SD cards (SD/SDHC/SDXC) have a slider to put the card in read-onlys state.
-Slide it down to put it in read-only state.
+SD cards (SD/SDHC/SDXC) have a slider to put the card in read-only state.
+Slide it down.
+The card is now read-only.

 ![card in read-only state](images/memory-cards/SDXC-card-front.jpg)